-Bishop Rhoades to publicly name local predator priests
+Bishop Rhoades to publicly name local priests accused of abuse

 In response to the Pennsylvania Grand Jury report, in which Bishop Kevin Roades was named for his handling of allegations against two priests, Rhoades has announced a new diocese policy.
 Rhoades says the diocese will release the names of all credibly accused priests in the area.